xieweiAlex/English_Learning/words/2025/words-Jul-25.md

 **quibble**

+**rave**

 -------------------------

+## Week 3

+IKEA’s **prints** have transformed how homes everywhere look.
+**Chances** are you have come across a “Strix” cushion or a “Rinnig” tea towel.

+Armies are using lasers to **zap** things out of the sky.
+These heat **beams** can’t destroy a warship or tank (or alien spacecraft, one presumes).
+They work pretty well against drones, though.
+In other news from a rapidly changing world, artificial intelligence, if it **lives up to its promise**, could supercharge global economic growth.

+When economists tracked thousands of people from birth until age 55, the aspirations they formed as adolescents **foreshadowed** how their adult lives would unfold.

+### Hidden Brain

+I knew it was a **long shot**—I wasn't sure if I was qualified, and my family couldn't afford out-of-state tuition.
+If we failed, we’d have to start the year with an extra semester of **remedial** writing.
+Several colleagues **raved** about a literary agent, Richard Pine, who took me under his wing.

+**ostracize, banish, shun, exile**
+**hackneyed, cliche, corny, abused/overused, contrived**.
+**foreshadow, bode, prelude, foresee**

+In fact, you're like a **diamond in the rough**.
 China and Europe’s savage **squabble**. - Tensions are high ahead of a big summit next week.

 Bitcoin is such a **pristine** asset that its growing value makes it increasingly attractive as collateral against which ever-depreciating fiat can be borrowed.